sktedro/vut_ipp_proj/README.md

 #### Reading the instructions

-The script iterates through all elements with the tag equal to `instruction`, reads the attributes and creates Instruction objects.
-For each instruction elements, it also iterates through all the sub-elements (arguments), parses them by creating Argument objects and appends them to an array stored in the Instruction object.
-Every Instruction object also stores its order and opcode and provides methods to add an argument and run the instruction.
+The script iterates through all elements with the tag equal to `instruction`, reads the attributes and creates `Instruction` objects.
+For each instruction elements, it also iterates through all the sub-elements (arguments), parses them by creating `Argument` objects and appends them to an array stored in the `Instruction` object.
+Every `Instruction` object also stores its order and opcode and provides methods to add an argument and run the instruction.

 #### Reading the arguments

-Every Argument object stores argument's order, type (which can be an argument type or a data type if the argument is a literal) and a value which is just raw text extracted from the xml element.
-Order and value of each argument is, of course, checked for validity (at times using regular expression).
-Argument objects provide methods to get their value or data type (of a variable if the argument is a variable).
+Every `Argument` object stores argument's order, type (which can be an argument type or a data type if the argument is a literal) and a value which is just raw text extracted from the xml element.
+Order and value of each argument is, of course, checked for validity (at times using regular expression). `Argument` objects provide methods to get their value or data type (of a variable if the argument is a variable).

 #### Program

-Everything about the interpretation is stored in a global variable which is an instance of class Program.
+Everything about the interpretation is stored in a global variable which is an instance of class `Program`.
 This class stores the input file, instructions sorted by their orders, a symbol table, list of labels, a data stack and a return (function call) stack.
-Program class provides methods to jump after an instruction, jump to a label and run all instructions in a loop.
+The `Program` class provides methods to jump after an instruction, jump to a label and run all instructions in a loop.
 After all instructions have been parsed, an object of this class is created initializing the interpretation and the only thing left to do is to run all instructions one